Good for you! But please Disable your Ad blocker for this site.

 As a FREE site we rely on advertising to keep us in business.
 Or of course you could make a donation!

-An excellent walk added by Jason Mellows it's near Woolloongabba, Queensland, Australia.
+A superb walk added by Diana Sampson it's near Woolloongabba, Queensland, Australia.

 The walk begins at the Maritime Museum, South Bank and ends at the Thornton Street ferry terminal, after taking a detour to the top of the cliffs at Kangaroo Point Park.
 The trail, through its artwork and heritage, tells the story of the river’s maritime and industrial history.
 It includes sculptures that evoke memories of World Expo ’88 and artworks that celebrate the beauty and grandeur of the surrounding Kangaroo Point cliffs and the river.
 Add your own opinion!